February 5, 2019

 The photo above was taken from the top station of the Solaise cabin lift showing the magnificent view of the Solaise area.
 There is so much perfect skiing ready to be enjoyed.

 The cold spell has finally left us and the afternoon temperatures have gone positive.
 What a joy.
 Fortunately there was a cool breeze blowing up high which kept the surface of the powder cold so even in the afternoon the powder was delightful.
-I was skiing fresh tracks just to the side of the Glacier chair in 16 inches of super light powder (40 cm), and friends skiing on the ‘Paye Desert’ had knee deep snow.
+People were skiing fresh tracks just to the side of the Glacier chair in 16 inches of super light powder (40 cm), and friends skiing on the ‘Paye Desert’ had knee deep snow.
 Today was another lovely day with sun and warm temperatures with snow still on the tree branches.
 The entire village looks like a Christmas card come to life.

 Ski Tip of the week